spatialthoughts/qgis-tutorials/source/docs/creating_heatmaps.rst

 .. image:: /static/creating_heatmaps/images/19.png
    :align: center

-20. In the mian QGIS window, you will see some features highlighted in yellow.
+20. In the main QGIS window, you will see some features highlighted in yellow.
 These are the features that matched our query.
 Right-click on the layer and select :guilabel:`Save Selection As...`.

 .. image:: /static/creating_heatmaps/images/20.png
    :align: center